u-boot/u-boot/tools/binman/binman.rst

     that the contents start at the beginning of the entry.
 This can be used to offset the entry contents a little.
-While this does not affect the contents of the entry within binman itself (the padding is performed only when its parent section is assembled), the end result will be that the entry starts with the padding bytes, so may grow.
+While this does not affect the contents of the entry within binman itself (the padding is performed only when its parent section is assembled), the result will be that the entry starts with the padding bytes, so it may grow.
 Defaults to 0.

 pad-after:
     Padding after the contents of the entry.
 Normally this is 0, meaning